All ministries in a church

 These tensions are always

-present but when we recognise them it can be a step towards understanding
+present but when we recognise them it can be a step towards

 where we are coming from, why is there stress, and where we are trying